Delta-ML/delta/README.md

 **DELTA** is a deep learning based end-to-end natural language and speech processing platform.
 DELTA aims to provide easy and fast experiences for using, deploying, and developing natural language processing and speech models for both academia and industry use cases.
-DELTA is mainly implemented using TensorFlow.
+DELTA is mainly implemented using TensorFlow and Python 3.

 For details of DELTA, please refer to this [paper](docs/DELTA.pdf).